- Laurie Hamre Center for Health & Wellness

 MEET THE STUDENT HEALTH PROMOTION TEAM

-Miles Keys McKay is a sophomore form Santa Cruz CA. Miles is excited to re-join the health promotions staff this year to continue working on new and existing programs that help Macalester students stay healthy and happy at Mac.
+Miles Keys McKay, '18 is from Santa Cruz CA. Miles is excited to re-join the health promotions staff this year to continue working on new and existing programs that help Macalester students stay healthy and happy at Mac.
 He will be closely involved with organizing student physical activity classes and the "What the Health?" presentations this semester as well as other health promotions projects.
-Miles is a currently undeclared and is on both the football and the track team.
+Miles is a currently undeclared and is on the track team.

-Shannon Mahedy is a junior from Wall, New Jersey.
+Shannon Mahedy, '17 is from Wall, New Jersey.
 Shannon is an International Studies major with a Hispanic Studies minor.
-She is a new member of our health promotion staff but she was involved with HWC as a Zumba instructor last year.
+Shannon is co-coordinating the Consent is Mac initiative this year.
+Shannon is also the very popular Zumba instructor for HWC physical activity classes.
 An avid traveler, Shannon has been to 21 countries including Iceland where she descended 400 feet into an inactive volcano.
-Shannon is co-coordinating the Consent is Mac initiative this year.

-Ian Lock is a unior from Fond du Lac, Wisconsin.
+Ian Lock, '17 is from Fond du Lac, Wisconsin.
 A self-proclaimer dog lover, he also loves anything to do with the great outdoors.
 His career aspiration is to work as an epidemiologist in the area of cancer research.
-You can find Ian working the "What the Health" kiosk as well as staffing many of our promotions.
+You can find Ian working on a variety of health promotion initiatives.
 His motto for this year, quoting the great Jessica Alba, "Thank you to the fans.
 I do movies for you.
 Practice safe sex and drive hybrids if you can."